Homework from now on will focus on reading, spelling and times tables.

 Weekend- Your choice of comment!

-Spellings: For spellings we have chosen 10 spellings in which you must apply a rule.
+Spellings: We have chosen at random 10 spellings that you have previously learnt from the 5/6 words.
 You must practise these spellings in your reading diary in the look, cover, write and check section.
-Please use this (Week beginning 19th March) to help you remember your spellings.
+Please use this (Week beginning 14th May) to help you remember your spellings.

 Underneath the look, cover, write section, there is a mental math box.
 For homework this week we would like you focus on a specific times table.
 (Practise this more than once in the mental math section.)
 This could also be the division facts of a times table.